Susan Mello is an Assistant Professor of Communication Studies at Northeastern University.

 Broadly, her research interests lie at the intersection of risk perception, health communication, and the environment.
-Her recent work focuses on how exposure to risk information in the media, specifically about cancer and environmental toxins, impacts individual perceptions and protective health behaviors.
-Her work has appeared in the Journal of Health Communication, Risk Analysis, and Nicotine & Tobacco Research, among other journals, and she has peer-reviewed research proposals for Cancer Research UK and the U.S. Food & Drug Administration (FDA).
+Her recent work explores how exposure to risk information in the media, specifically about environmental toxins, COVID-19, and cancer, impacts individual perceptions and protective health behaviors.
+Her research has been published in Journal of Health Communication, Risk Analysis, and Nicotine & Tobacco Research, among other journals, and she has peer-reviewed research proposals for Cancer Research UK and the U.S. Food & Drug Administration (FDA).